NHSDigital/nhs-notify-web-cms/docs/pages/get-started/read-and-understand-our-terms-of-service.md

   title: Check you can use NHS Notify
   url: /get-started/check-you-can-use-nhs-notify
 next_page:
-  title: Register your interest
+  title: Check which features you can get and register
-  url: /get-started/register-your-interest
+  url: /get-started/check-which-features-you-can-get-and-register
 published: true
 ---